waltonjones/or_methods_authorea/Results_Sci_Rep_4_500__.md

 # Mass spectrometry and protein identification
 (Eugene) Table 1.
-A few representative interactions from the selected 29 proteins were confirmed by western blotting (Fig. 3).
+A few representative interactions from the selected 29 proteins were confirmed by western blotting (Fig. 2).

 # Verification of the MS-identified proteins
 Proteins with 10 or higher experimental-to-control iBAQ ratio was picked out and then ranked by their MS/MS values.
 We chose to work with the top 29 proteins (Cyt-b ranked at 21 was skipped because it had no publicly available fly line) from the list to check the knock-down effects in vivo.

 Each protein was knocked down in Orco-positive cells, and any changes of neuronal activities from the antennal basiconic 2 (ab2) were checked by live-animal electrophysiology.
 Odor-evoked activities within a ?-second interval and the spontaneous activities were recorded from 12-days-old male and female.
-Out of the 29 tested RNAi, none showed increased odor-evoked activities, eight showed decreased odor-evoked activities (Fig. 4A), ? showed changes in the spontaneous activities (Fig. 4B), and 21 showed no changes (Supplementary Fig. ?).
+Out of the 29 tested RNAi, none showed increased odor-evoked activities, eight showed decreased odor-evoked activities (Fig. 3A), ? showed changes in the spontaneous activities (Fig. 4A), and 21 showed no changes (Supplementary Fig. ?).

-To check if the decrease in the odor-evoked responses was caused by mislocalization or underexpression of Orco, antennal tissues of the RNAi flies were stained with the custom-made Orco antibody (See Methods).
-Out of eight tested RNAi, ? showed dramatic mislocalization (Fig. 5A), ? showed (Fig. 5B), and ? showed no obvious changes compared to the control lines (Supplementary Fig. ?).
+To check if the decrease in the odor-evoked responses was caused by mislocalization or underexpression of Orco, antennal tissues of the RNAi flies with decreased spontaneous activities were stained with the custom-made Orco antibody.
+Out of three tested RNAi, ? showed dramatic mislocalization (Fig. 4B), ? showed ?
+(Fig. 4C), and ? showed no obvious changes compared to the control lines (Supplementary Fig. ?).